MartinRep/deadBox/README.md

 > http://127.0.0.1:5000/

 You need to register to start using DeadBox.
 Simply enter your Email and confirm password.
+You will receive welcoming email.
+I am using Flask security project for logging in.
+You can config content of confirmation mail.
+Also I didn't change css for login and registration templates, which can be changed to fit more with current bootstrap template used.
 Now you can add, delete, copy your clipboads across platforms.

+CLipboard list is